person drawing steps on a chalkboard for steps to save money with flex loans

 All of us dream of being rich and successful, but how far are we willing to go to achieve that dream?
 It’s a question that’s ever-present in our society, in the push and pulls between working hours and personal life, in how much effort we’re willing to put into raising our income.

-Ironically though, most people put a tenth of the effort into saving that they go into making money.
-For whatever reason we as a society tend not to value saving as a way of reaching financial success, which is a pity since saving has a fair few benefits over income: it’s scalable, less work-intensive, and tax-free.
+Ironically, most people put a tenth of the effort into saving that they put into making money.
+For whatever reason, we as a society tend not to value saving as a way of reaching financial success, which is a pity since saving has a fair few benefits over income.

 Level 1: Changing Little Things